Dorian

 1st December 1976 The Filth and the Fury

-Today we recall the bizarre events of thirty-five years ago, in which television presenter Bill Grundy – clearly ill-prepared for the motley posse sat before him, and possibly himself quite drunk – half-wittedly and quite inadvertently handed to the already … Continue reading
+Today we recall the bizarre events of forty-two years ago, in which television presenter Bill Grundy – clearly ill-prepared for the motley posse sat before him, and possibly himself quite drunk – half-wittedly and quite inadvertently handed to the already notorious Sex … Continue reading

 29th November 1968 John & Yoko Release “Two Virgins”